dargooo/3220-p1/Desktop/3220/p1/README.md

-# Project 2 - Lee County Funfair
+# Project 3 - Traversal with Prolog

-This is brief description for project 2.
+This is brief description for project 3.

-* This project is written and run in DrRacket.
+* This project is written in Prolog language.
-* Two friends is playing the bucket ball game.
-Each bucket is assigned 10 balls, including red, green, blue, white colors.
-* Red is worth 10 points.
-Green is worth 15 points.
-Blue is worth 20 points.
-White is worth 1 point.
-* The one who has higher total points of bucket wins the game.
+* The program will tell us how to get from one room of a one-story building, to any other room in that building.
+* There will be phones ringing in one or more of the rooms.
+Our program ONLY tell us how to get to those rooms.

 ### Quick start

-> Clone/Download the solution then run `funfair_scheme.rkt`
+> Download and run traversal.pl

 ```

-# Download Project2_Wang_Dargo.zip file from canvas
+# Download Project3_Wang_Dargo.zip file from canvas
 # Unpack the zip file
+# Open SWI-Prolog.
+# Enters "['/Users/home/Downloads/traversal']".
+Should be pwd you just download.
+# Start some queries.

 ```